DariuSGB/LabCA/README.md

 ### Wildcard Certs

-This script allows the generation of wildcard FQDN just naming them with the word "Wildcard".
+This script allows the generation of a wildcard FQDN just naming it with the word "Wildcard".
 An example:

 ```